Academics

 • Grade 7

 Seventh graders take on increased accountability for their school work and accept leadership roles in service, athletics, and fine arts.
-They participate on Athens Academy athletic teams, perform in the annual Middle School play, and attend their first Middle School dances.
+They can participate on Athens Academy athletic teams, perform in the annual Middle School play, and attend their first Middle School dances.

-Continuing their studies of English, mathematics, social studies, and science, seventh graders spend the year exploring world languages, including Spanish and French.
 A highlight of the year is the week-long trip to Washington, D.C., in the spring, which offers students the opportunity for independence and personal growth while bonding with classmates and faculty.

 • Grade 8